vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/CoM Weekly.md

 03/12/25
-Ewan pays for his boy loft by underground gambling (ARCADE) Underneath metro construction site He cons people into underestimating him, then winning against grown adults
+Ewan pays for his boy loft by underground gambling (ARCADE) Underneath metro construction site He cons people into underestimating him, then winning against grown adults Ewan beats the Cowboy and saves him and gets rent money!
+Danny sells more organs to Vik, and gets rent money!
+Looking to non-criminal jobs.
+Putting around flyers: "PI for hire."
+Victor calls Danny to investigate Mr. Ansen
+250 up front, 200 then 150